System Prompt Poisoning: Persistent Attacks on Large Language Models Beyond User Injection: Threat Model

 \begin{itemize} \item In the context of LLM-integrated applications, a phishing application can be created by attacker with poisoned system prompt already inside of it.
 Through LLM app store, attacker is able to spread the application to the end-user targets. \item In the context of LLM infrastructure, attacker can create third-party library with backdoor designed to extract and poison system prompts from a developer's configuration.
 Through API marketplace, the attacker can target developers at scale. \item Similar to LLM-integrated applications, in the context of LLM community, attacker can distribute malicious services containing pre-embedded poisoned system prompts.
 These services, once shared within LLM communities, remain dormant until unsuspecting users download and execute them, enabling the attack. \end{itemize}

 In general, system prompt constitutes a critical component within an LLM software system.
 Given its significance, it presents a high-value target for adversaries.
-By through various known security attack vectors actively or passively, system prompt is highly susceptible to unauthorized access and compromise.
+Through various known security attack vectors actively or passively, it is highly susceptible to unauthorized access and compromise.